santiago046/mh2-gxttool/README.md

 ## To-Do

-- Add support for the Wii version of Manhunt 2 (it's the same as PC, but big-endian instead.
+- Add support for the Wii version of Manhunt 2 (it's the same as PC, but big-endian instead).
 - Maybe add support for Manhunt (2003).

 Happy modding and translating!